COVID-19: travel health notice for all travellers

 Cuban criminal justice

 The criminal justice system in Cuba differs significantly from that in Canada.
-Charges are not laid until the investigation is complete., The accused may be jailed during the entire period of investigation.
+Charges are not laid until the investigation is complete.
+If you’re arrested in Cuba, you will likely be detained during the entire period of investigation.
+You should expect long delays to resolve your case.
+You will not be allowed to leave the country during this period.

 Cuba’s constitution allows the death penalty, but since 2003, the country has effectively had a moratorium on carrying out death sentences.